-8. RESEARCH
+7. RESEARCH

-Figures 4-6 compare the spatial distributions of fishing effort in the Agreement Area by vessels carrying observers, in numbers of sets, by type, in 2013 and 2014.
+Figures 4-6 compare the spatial distributions of fishing effort in the Agreement Area by vessels carrying observers, in numbers of sets, by type, in 2014 and 2015.
 The patterns of dolphin sets and floating-object sets were largely similar in both years.
-For unassociated sets, more sets in the far west of the Agreement Area were observed in 2014 than in 2013.
+For unassociated sets, more sets in the far west of the Agreement Area were observed in 2015 than in 2014.

 The staff of the IATTC have been conducting additional research on the reliability of indices of relative abundance of dolphins computed from purse-seine observer data for monitoring dolphin stock status.
-The stock status of dolphin species in the EPO historically has been monitored using population dynamics modelling, and abundance estimates from these models are used to establish the per-stock peryear dolphin mortality caps for the purse-seine fishery.
+The stock status of dolphin species in the EPO historically has been monitored using population dynamics modelling, and abundance estimates from these models are used to establish the per-stock per-year dolphin mortality caps for the purse-seine fishery.
 Population dynamics models require indices of abundance which, for EPO dolphins, have been developed previously from both fishery-dependent and fishery-independent data.
 Abundance trends were estimated from purse-seine fisheries observer data from the mid-1970s until the late 1990s.
 However, trend estimation was discontinued in 2000 due to concerns about changes in reporting rates of dolphin herd detections due to the increased use of helicopter and radar search.
-Between 1979 and 2006, the US National Marine Fisheries Service (NMFS) conducted periodic fishery-independent surveys in the EPO for the purpose of estimating dolphin absolute abundance.
+Between 1979 and 2006, the US National Marine Fisheries Service conducted periodic fishery-independent surveys in the EPO for the purpose of estimating dolphin absolute abundance.
 At present, as a result of a hiatus in fishery-independent surveys since 2006, purse-seine observer data are the only source of information that might be used to monitor EPO dolphin population status.
 Analyses of fisheries observer data for 1990-2012 were therefore conducted to review possible methods to deal with time-varying biases in the observer data due to changes in fishing behavior.
 Preliminary results show that non-random search, as well as selective reporting of dolphin sightings by helicopters and radar, pose serious challenges for trend estimation with these data.
 At this point, it remains unclear whether indices of relative abundance for dolphins developed from the purse-seine observer data can be used to reliably track the absolute abundance of dolphin populations in the EPO.
-This paper has been accepted for publication in the journal Fisheries Research.
+This paper (Lennert-Cody et al. 2016) has been published in Fisheries Research and will provide the basis for a Workshop on Monitoring Dolphin Population Status to be held in October 2016.